tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

   - views

 ---
-If ever a DBA walked up a mountain and came back down with two stones that had 10 commandments written on them, “thou shalt not use SELECT *” would be one of them.
+If ever a DBA walked up a mountain and came back down with two stones that had 10 commandments written on them, "thou shalt not use SELECT *" would be one of them.
 However, that same DBA would turn around and within 5 minutes use it themselves!

 <div class="image_block">
   <a href="/wp-content/uploads/users/kconan/moses.JPG?mtime=1363096883"><img alt="" src="/wp-content/uploads/users/kconan/moses.JPG?mtime=1363096883" width="233" height="311" /></a>